sensu/sensu-docs/content/sensu-go/5.16/reference/agent.md

 Sensu `keepalives` are the heartbeat mechanism used to ensure that all registered agents are operational and able to reach the [Sensu backend][2].
 Sensu agents publish keepalive events containing [entity][3] configuration data to the Sensu backend according to the interval specified by the [`keepalive-interval` flag][4].
 If a Sensu agent fails to send keepalive events over the period specified by the [`keepalive-critical-timeout` flag][4], the Sensu backend creates a keepalive **critical** alert in the Sensu dashboard.
-If a Sensu agent fails to send keepalive events over the period specified by the [`keepalive-timeout` flag][4], the Sensu backend creates a keepalive **warning** alert in the Sensu dashboard.
+If a Sensu agent fails to send keepalive events over the period specified by the [`keepalive-warning-timeout` flag][4], the Sensu backend creates a keepalive **warning** alert in the Sensu dashboard.
 You can use keepalives to identify unhealthy systems and network partitions, send notifications, trigger auto-remediation, and other useful actions.

 _NOTE: Keepalive monitoring is not supported for [proxy entities][3], as they are inherently unable to run a Sensu agent._